 You should use hard drives for two general purposes–working and backing up your data.
 We strongly encourage you to purchase separate drives for these two functions.
 For maximum data security, you would have one high-performance drive for editing plus two copies of all of your projects on two different backup drives.

 Before offering our recommendations for external hard drives, here’s an outline of some of the types of hard drives currently available…

 HDD vs. SSD

 HDD refers to traditional hard disc drives that store data on spinning metal platters.
 SSD means “solid-state drive” and uses a much newer technology of flash memory chips to store data.
 SSDs are significantly faster than HDDs, and because they do not rely on mechanically spinning discs, they are more reliable and durable than HDDs.
-However, external SSD drives cost as much as five times per gigabyte as their HDD counterparts—a 256 GB external SSD drive made by Lacie costs $350 while its 1 TB HDD equivalent costs $220–and they don’t come bigger than 512 GB.
-When purchasing an HDD that will be rigorously used, for video editing as opposed to simple backup, make sure that the drive’s speed is at least 7200 RPM.
+However, external SSD drives cost as much as five times more per gigabyte as their HDD counterparts—a 256 GB external SSD drive made by Lacie costs $350 while its 1 TB HDD equivalent costs $200.
+When purchasing an HDD that will be rigorously used (ex: video editing as opposed to standard backup usage), make sure that the drive’s speed is at least 7200 RPM.

 (more on HDDs and SSDs here)